tnichols217/notes/MediaLit/Ad Deconstruction.md

 ## My Own Questions
 1. Why would you use black for the Jeep, it appears unclean?

-	> Because it highlights the Jeep and plan
+	> Because it highlights the Jeep and planet, because it becomes the accent color due to being so little of it.
 2. Why did you make the "planet" bumpy?

 3. Why is the Jeep and the planet slightly off center?